-Faculty undergoing a performance review will have the opportunity to submit a CV personal statement (no more than three pages) containing information relevant to their performance of assigned duties and responsibilities.
+Faculty undergoing a performance review will have the opportunity to submit a CV and personal statement (no more than three pages) containing information relevant to their performance of assigned duties and responsibilities.

-CAREER FACULTY PROMOTION REVIEWS --.
+CAREER FACULTY PROMOTION REVIEWS –Criteria for all categories and ranks in the COE can be found in the Career Faculty Categories and Rank Criteria Document. .

 General promotion review considerations and details on eligibility, timing, and promotion review process can be found in Article 19 of the latest Collective Bargaining Agreement.